markdewing/GPU_internals/LLVM_Openmp_offload.md

 ### Targets
 How to know what value to use for `-fopenmp-targets`?

+Most likely you will want:

+* amdgcn-amd-amdhsa
+* nvptx64-nvidia-cuda
+* x86_64-pc-linux-gnu

+Shortened versions, `amdgcn` and `nvptx64` also work.

 There most definitive list is in https://github.com/llvm/llvm-project/blob/main/openmp/libomptarget/CMakeLists.txt

 ### Runtime debugging